Historic

 Stained Glass Windows

-The church's stained glass casts colored light across the interior throughout the day, with the best effects during morning light from the east-facing windows.
-The patterns shift as clouds move and the light changes — worth paying attention to during portrait sessions in the apse and side aisles.
+The church's stained glass casts colored light across the interior as the day moves.
+The patterns shift as clouds pass and the light changes — worth paying attention to during the windows allowed for staged photography.
+Note that the church permits staged sanctuary photography only up to 45 minutes before the service and immediately after, so plan interior frames around that window.

 Church Entrance and Portico

-The formal entrance portico with its arched openings and stone columns is a natural ceremony exit shot location — confetti, flowers, and guests framing the newlyweds as they emerge.
-The architectural detail in this area is rich.
+The formal triple-arched entrance portico is a natural ceremony-exit shot location — guests framing the newlyweds as they emerge.
+The architectural detail in this Italianate entrance is rich.
+Confirm with the church which exit customs (petals, confetti) are permitted.

 Nearby King Street and Bayfront